plemeri/InSPyReNet/README.md

 ## Getting Started

-Please refer to [getting_started.md](./docs/getting_started.md) for trainig, testing, evaluating, and inferencing on your own images.
+Please refer to [getting_started.md](./docs/getting_started.md) for training, testing, and evaluating on benchmarks, and inferencing on your own images.

 ## Model Zoo